Ready to Bustle?

 - Sitting down looked to me like an obvious problem with wearing a contraption such as this along with considering storage space, I decided the bustle should be collapsible.

 - The weight of the skirts and the ability of the bustle to retain its shape was also a factor.
 I arbitrarily decided six ribs in 90° should be enough to hold the weight of the skirt and keep the desired shape.
 Again, this is a guess.

-This is my first foray into making a bustle and, again, I profess no expertise.
-If anyone reading this is an expert, again, your critiques are very welcomed.
+This is my first foray into making a bustle and I profess no expertise.

 What I Used: